-Exclusive: Brazil eyes clearer leniency deal rules after J&F uproar - sources
+Exclusive: Brazil eyes clearer leniency deals after J&F uproar, sources say

 A framework could speed up approval of the accords which allow companies to avoid a ban on doing business with Brazil's government and usually follow a plea deal admitting guilt.
 A key condition is the rules should not curb prosecutor's independence to negotiate the best possible deal, the people added.

-With more potential plea bargains under negotiation in Brazil's biggest corruption probe, "Operation Car Wash", the public has grown concerned that a lack of clear rules could jeopardize equal justice for all.
+With more potential plea bargains under negotiation in Brazil's biggest corruption probe, "Operation Car Wash," the public has grown concerned that a lack of clear rules could jeopardize equal justice for all.

 The billionaire Batista family's 10.3 billion-real ($3.1 billion) leniency deal sparked anger in Brazil over what many saw as lax penalties and a lack of transparency.
-Many Brazilians questioned Prosecutor-General Rodrigo Janot's plea deal, by which he decided not to jail brothers Joesley and Wesley Batista even after both admitted to bribing nearly 2,000 politicians.
+Many Brazilians questioned Prosecutor-General Rodrigo Janot's plea deal by which he decided not to jail brothers Joesley and Wesley Batista - who admitted to bribing nearly 2,000 politicians.

 "The implementation of a pre-defined framework to enter leniency negotiations would help enhance transparency," said one of the people.
 "It could also help validate prior accords, which could be used as a benchmark."